Homemade Fortune Cookies - Chinese Fortune Cookies

 • Parchment paper or Silicon mat or oil to grease the tray

-Procedure to make Homemade Fortune Cookies -
+Procedure to make Chinese Fortune Cookies -

 fortunes typed out and cut